 With this cajun style turkey breast, you can get a tasty and spicy kick out of the crisp skin while enjoying the juicy white meat underneath.
-Serve it up with your favorite Thanksgiving side dishes like Sweet Potato Casserole or Southern Style Deviled Eggs and you have yourself a real winner of a dinner.
+Serve up this Cajun turkey breast recipe with your favorite Thanksgiving side dishes like Sweet Potato Casserole or Southern Style Deviled Eggs and you have yourself a real winner of a dinner.

 - Garlic Powder